 (ii) If the Generation Resource SCED Base Point is not at HDL, set HDL to the lesser of Aggregated Resource Output + (60 minutes * SCED Up Ramp Rate), or HASL.

+(d) For all On-Line ESRs:

+(i) If the ESR SCED Base Point is not at LDL, set LDL to the greater of Aggregated Resource Output - (60 minutes * Normal Down Ramp Rate), or LSL; and

+(ii) If the ESR SCED Base Point is not at HDL, set HDL to the lesser of Aggregated Resource Output + (60 minutes * Normal Up Ramp Rate), or HSL.

-(d) For all Controllable Load Resources excluding ones with a telemetered status of OUTL:
+(e) For all Controllable Load Resources excluding ones with a telemetered status of OUTL:

 (i) Set LDL to the greater of Aggregated Resource Output - (60 minutes * SCED Up Ramp Rate), or LASL; and